ExeqZ/Simple-Artifact-Collection/resource-deployment/readme.md

 #### b.
 Assign SQL Database Permissions

 Grant the managed identity access to the SQL Database.
-You must connect to the database and run SQL statements to create a **login** and a contained **user**, then assign it the necessary roles.
+You must connect to the database and run SQL statements to create a login and a contained user, then assign it the necessary roles.

 1. **Get the managed identity's object ID**: